ahmedalejo/System.Reactive.EventStream/README.md

 ### What is an Event Stream?

-An event stream represent a logical flow of events.
+An event stream represents a logical flow of events which when pushed into the stream can be seen down stream by observers.

 ### What can be done with an Event Stream?